marianalimagarcia/Coursera-Getting-and-Cleaning-Data-Project/CodeBook.md

 6. LAYING

+###Measurement Means
-A total of 79 features were selected from the original data: only the estimated mean and standard deviations, using a grep on "mean|std".
+A total of 79 features were selected from the original data: only the estimated mean and standard deviations.
 These features form the 79 other variables in the dataset, making a total of 81 columns.
-The feature names from the original data have been rewritten, using the following rules:

 The prefix t was rewritten into time, to make it clear the feature corresponds to the time domain The prefix f was rewritten into freq, to make it clear the feature corresponds to the frequency domain